![]() |

 2. Facility sight-reading Greek sentences, and writing Greek script both by hand and using Greek fonts in a word processor.

-4. Ability to analyze and translate New Testament Greek passages with the help of a lexicon.
+4. Ability to analyze and translate New Testament Greek passages with some helps provided.

 5. Acquisition of a basic New Testament Greek vocabulary.

-You can order these books online or from a local bookseller.
-Just make sure you get the correct edition, particularly for the Lexicon.
+You can order these books through Crux Bookstore, either locally in Toronto or to be shipped anywhere in the world.
+If you use a different online or local bookseller, be sure to get the correct edition, particularly for the Lexicon.
 Older editions of Croy differ only in not having the CD - the textbook itself is the same.
-For the GNT, you need the Fourth Revised Edition so the "textual apparatus" will match what we'll discuss in class.
-And the Dictionary is a very very useful tool for beginning students.
+For the GNT, you need the Fourth Revised Edition so the "textual apparatus" will match what we'll discuss in class, as well as the Dictionary, to which we will refer frequently.
+Check the ISBN carefully - there are many many editions of this GNT, and you must have the one specified.

 3. Greek-English Lexicon of the New Testament and Other Early Christian Literature, 3rd edition, by Walter Bauer, William Arndt and Frederick W. Danker (University of Chicago Press, 2000) ISBN 0226039331.